Dobefu/DLiteScript/docs/content/docs/standard-library/arrays/push.md

 +++
 title = 'arrays.push'
 linkTitle = 'push'
-description = 'Adds one or more elements to the end of an array.' weight = 0 draft = false
+description = 'Add one or more elements to the end of an array.
+Append multiple values to an array and return the modified array.
+Part of the arrays namespace.' weight = 0 draft = false
 +++